 An evening of music and conversation in honor of Virginia Johnson and Akua Dixon.

-Join us for music, food, and an informal conversation with the Founding Artistic Director of Dance Theatre of Harlem Virginia Johnson and National Endowment for the Arts multi-laureate composer Akua Dixon.
+Join us for food, drinks, live music, an auction, and an informal conversation with the former Artistic Director of Dance Theatre of Harlem and founding DTH member, Virginia Johnson, and National Endowment for the Arts multi-laureate composer-cellist Akua Dixon.
+Ty Jones, Artistic Director of Classical Theatre of Harlem, will join as guest moderator.
+Akua Dixon will also perform along with members of The Harlem Chamber Players.

 FEATURING